wp-plugins/kebo-twitter-feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.4.0 =
+* New Feature: Now logs error messages from the Twitter API.
+You can view the log from the plugins options page and see what the errors mean.
+* Bug Fix: Fixed turning text URLs into links.
+It now turns text URLs, account names and hashtags into HTML links.
+This is done once at import, for performance.
+* Bug Fix: Moved the plugin options page from a top level menu to a sub-menu under Settings.
+(Thanks Shea Bunge)
+* Bug Fix: Improved default CSS styling to better fit the users theme.
+(Thanks apatton and Clorith)
+* Note: The information and position of data displayed for each Tweet has been changed to better replicate the official Twitter widget and save space.
+(Thanks apatton)

 = 0.3.5 =
 * New Feature: Used the in-built WP pointer system to add a helpful hint to direct new users to connect their website to Twitter.